-Cryptography – “Scrambling information”
+Cryptography– “Scrambling information”

 original plaintext.
 As illustrated in the figure, Bob (the sender) wishes to send a secret message to Alice (the recipient).
 He encrypts the plaintext using an encryption algorithm.
 The encryption process scrambles the plaintext to produce what is known as ciphertext.
 Alice recovers the plaintext using the process of decryption.
 The encryption/decryption algorithm is usually not secret.
 What makes the ciphertext difficult to decipher is the use of one or more keys in the encryption/decryption process.
 In secret key (or symmetric) encryption, one key is used and is known only to Bob and Alice.
 In public key (or asymmetric) encryption both Bob and Alice own a pair of unique keys.
 The pair consists of a private key and a public key.
 The public key is known by the public, but only Bob and Alice know their respective private keys.

-The word cryptography is derived from the Greek words, krypto, meaning hidden, and graphein, meaning to write.
-Thus, cryptography is the process of making and using codes (or ciphertext) to secure transmission of information.
+Encryption is the process of making and using codes (or ciphertext) to secure transmission of information.
 The codes are obtained by converting plaintext (words, or phrases) into encrypted data.

 When private information is sent over a network (like the Internet) in plaintext, the message can be intercepted and stolen.
 When you store unencrypted information on a hard drive, or on removable media; others are able to read that information should they get access to it through theft or other means.
 The consequences for these unfortunate mishaps could range from identity theft to loss of money and other assets.